Cimetidine and Acute kidney failure - a phase IV clinical study of FDA data

 Summary:

-Acute kidney failure is found among people who take Cimetidine, especially for people who are female, 60+ old, have been taking the drug for 2 - 5 years.
+Acute kidney failure is reported as a side effect among people who take Cimetidine (cimetidine), especially for people who are female, 60+ old, have been taking the drug for < 1 month also take Nexium, and have Pain.

-The phase IV clinical study analyzes which people take Cimetidine and have Acute kidney failure.
-It is created by eHealthMe based on reports of 9,352 people who have side effects when taking Cimetidine from the FDA, and is updated regularly.
-You can use the study as a second opinion to make health care decisions.
+The phase IV clinical study analyzes which people have Acute kidney failure when taking Cimetidine.
+It is created by eHealthMe based on reports of 10,379 people who have side effects when taking Cimetidine from the FDA, and is updated regularly.

 What is Cimetidine?

 Cimetidine has active ingredients of cimetidine.
-It is often used in gastroesophageal reflux disease. eHealthMe is studying from 9,504 Cimetidine users for its effectiveness, alternative drugs and more.
+It is often used in gastroesophageal reflux disease. eHealthMe is studying from 10,531 Cimetidine users.
+Check the latest studies of Cimetidine.

 What is Acute kidney failure?

-Acute kidney failure is found to be associated with 3,780 drugs and 3,803 conditions by eHealthMe.
+Acute kidney failure is found to be associated with 2,833 drugs and 4,482 conditions by eHealthMe.
+Check the latest studies of Acute kidney failure.

-Time on Cimetidine when people have Acute kidney failure *:
+How long have people been on Cimetidine when they have Acute kidney failure? *

-Gender of people who have Acute kidney failure when taking Cimetidine*:
+What is the gender of people who have Acute kidney failure when taking Cimetidine? *

-Age of people who have Acute kidney failure when taking Cimetidine *:
+What is the age of people who have Acute kidney failure when taking Cimetidine? *

-Common side effects people have besides Acute kidney failure *:
+What are other side effects people have besides Acute kidney failure? *

 * Approximation only.
 Some reports may have incomplete information.